 - Add the buttermilk in stages.
 To prevent the batter from "breaking" (not emulsifying and appearing curdled), add one-third of the dry ingredients, mix well and then add half the buttermilk.
 After you add the buttermilk, stop the mixer and scrape down the bottom and sides of the bowl.
 Repeat this process until all the dry ingredients and buttermilk are incorporated.
 The finished batter should be light and fluffy.

-- Juice of one large lemon (about three tablespoons)
+Juice of one large lemon (about 3 tablespoons)

 For the Cake: Preheat oven to 350°F. Grease 9- by 5-inch baking pan with cooking spray or grease with solid shortening and dust with white rice flour.
 Set pan aside.

 In medium bowl, whisk together white rice flour, sweet rice flour, cornstarch, baking powder, salt, and xanthan gum.
 Set aside.